 Learn more about our approach to inception.
 What is the goal of inception, value to the client and the team, what different stages it includes and how we tackle them

 It allows us to seamlessly add more brands in the future.
-Also, around that time company decided to expand into new markets and launch new brands "KEEP Collective" and "EVER Skincare & MakeUp".
-We had to select an approach: either replicate implementation of existing platform of Stella & Dot or build new multi-brand platform, that will allow to seamlessly add more brands in the future.
+Also, around that time the company decided to expand into new markets and launch new brands "KEEP Collective" and "EVER Skincare & MakeUp".
+We had to select an approach: either replicate the implementation of the existing platform of Stella & Dot or build a new multi-brand platform, that allows us to seamlessly add more brands in the future.
 Stella & Dot decided to create a new multi-brand platform.

-We had 6 engineers (4 developers, 2 QA), tech lead, product manager and scrum master - small, but well-structured team.
-Tech Lead was responsible for successful delivery, execution and establishing repeatable and scalable process that could be replicated and scaled up by adding more vertical and self-sufficient teams
+We had 6 engineers (4 developers, 2 QA), tech lead, product manager and scrum master - a small, but well-structured team.
+Tech Lead was responsible for successful delivery, execution and establishing a repeatable and scalable process that could be replicated and scaled up by adding more vertical and self-sufficient teams

 This presented certain challenges in order to decide what is the configuration of a feature and what is an independent feature that will be adopted.
 But we were able to easily guide these decisions by establishing engineering practices within the team.

-Over time we decided to split feature development cycle into 2 stages: development and adoption.
-One brand, that is sponsor of the feature, builds the feature to completion and rolls out to it's customer base.
-Other brands may choose to adopt the feature at their own cost (usually insignificant, i.e. few days or a sprint, depending on context) or ignore it.
-This allows for brands to use same features and save money on development.
+Over time we decided to split the feature development cycle into 2 stages: development and adoption.
+One brand, which is a sponsor of the feature, builds the feature to completion and rolls out to its customer base.
+Other brands may choose to adopt the feature at their own cost (usually insignificant, i.e. a few days or a sprint, depending on context) or ignore it.
+This allows for brands to use the same features and save money on development.

-Benefits: Developing feature may take from a sprint to several sprints, while adoption takes something between a day and a couple of weeks, depending on extra configuration/implementation that adopting brand wants to put it.
+Benefits: Developing a feature may take from a sprint to several sprints, while adoption takes something between a day and a couple of weeks, depending on the extra configuration/implementation that adopting brand wants to put it free.

-The technical approach defined during architecture sprint outlined the direction of the development effort.
-Allowed the whole team be on the same page and understand how we can deliver product in the most efficient way.
-So we created user stories and agreed on the roadmap, planned the release with timeline to release in 4 months.
+The technical approach defined during the architecture sprint outlined the direction of the development effort.
+Allowed the whole team to be on the same page and understand how we can deliver the product in the most efficient way.
+So we created user stories, agreed on the roadmap and planned the release with timeline to release in 4 months.

-At this point we took roadmap, broke down work into 2-week sprints and kicked off the development.
-We optimized for "common sense" approach in terms of feature delivery and organization:
+At this point, we took roadmap, broke down work into 2-week sprints and kicked off the development.
+We optimized for the "common sense" approach in terms of feature delivery and organization: